 - Then empty the bin to permanently remove the unneeded replicas from your Mac.

-You can create lots of files on your Mac each day, but no matter how useful, eventually they become unnecessary.
+You can create lots of files on your Mac each day, but no matter how useful, eventually, they become unnecessary.
 To help you better manage your files, we have explained how to duplicate files on your Mac and how to delete unneeded copies as well.
 We do hope that our article was useful.
 Please feel free to share it with your friends.
-Read more interesting posts about duplicate files at our website.